magento/devdocs/guides/v2.1/extension-dev-guide/routing.md

 ### Default router

 The default router, defined by the [`DefaultRouter`] class, is the last router Magento checks during the routing process.
-Requests that reach this point often contain invalid URL that previous routers cannot handle.
+Requests that reach this point often contain invalid URLs that previous routers cannot handle.

-Magento uses the default [NoRouteHandler] to process these requests, but you can write your own no route handler by implementing the [NoRouteHandlerInterface].
+Magento uses the default [NoRouteHandler] to process these requests, but you can write your own no-route handler by implementing the [NoRouteHandlerInterface].

 ### Custom routers